Maurice (novel): Plot summary

-Original ending
+Unpublished epilogue

 In the original manuscripts, Forster wrote an epilogue concerning the post-novel fate of Maurice and Alec that he later discarded because it was unpopular among those to whom he showed it.
 This epilogue can still be found in the Abinger edition of the novel, which also contains a summary of the differences between various versions of the novel.

 The Abinger reprint of the epilogue retains Maurice's original surname of Hill.
 (Although the surname had been chosen for the character before geophysicist Maurice Hill was even born, it certainly could not be retained once the latter had become a Fellow of King's College, Cambridge, Forster's own College.
 It might, of course, have been changed before that time.)

 The epilogue contains a meeting between Maurice and his sister Kitty some years later.
 Alec and Maurice have by now become woodcutters.
 It dawns upon Kitty why her brother disappeared.
 This portion of the novel underlines the extreme dislike that Kitty feels for her brother.
 The epilogue ends with Maurice and Alec in each other's arms at the end of the day and discussing seeing Kitty and resolving that they must move on to avoid detection or a further meeting.